eventespresso/ee-codeception/README.md

 * Installs the latest version of WordPress and configures it live at `http://127.0.0.1:8888` (so it will be accessible for headless browser testing)
 * Retrieves and installs the requested branch/tag of Event Espresso core (defaults to master if none is specified).
 * Install an Event Espresso add-on (if requested).
-* Copies acceptance tests from the `acceptance_tests` folder of Event Espresso core if no EE add-on was installed or the add-on if that was requested.
+* Copies acceptance tests from the `acceptance_tests/tests` folder of Event Espresso core if no EE add-on was installed or the add-on if that was requested.
 These tests are copied into the codeception `tests/acceptance` folder.
 * Executes `vendor/bin/codecept build` to build any fixtures/code needed for running the tests.
 * Runs the acceptance tests.
 * Stops the PHP webserver and `phantomjs`